Mark Twain is hailed today as the “greatest humorist” the United States has ever produced.

 63. “Education: that which reveals to the wise, and conceals from the stupid, the vast limits of their knowledge.” – Mark Twain

 64. “Plain question and plain answer make the shortest road out of most perplexities.” – Mark Twain

 65. “Wit is the sudden marriage of ideas which before their union were not perceived to have any relation.” – Mark Twain

 Samuel Langhorne Clemens AKA Mark Twain was a brilliant and clever man of his time.

 I hope you enjoyed these great – and sometimes funny – quotes on life, writing, and education.

 Do you have any other inspirational quotes to add to the list?
-Tell us in the comment section below.

-March 11, 2021 5:00 AM EST
+July 8, 2022 5:00 AM EST